 Deferred tax balances are not recognised in respect of permanent differences except in respect of business combinations, when deferred tax is recognised on the differences between the fair values of assets acquired and the future tax deductions available for them and the differences between the fair values of liabilities acquired and the amount that will be assessed for tax.
-Deferred tax is determined using tax rates and laws that have been enacted or substantively enacted by the balance sheet date.
+Deferred tax is determined using tax rates and laws that have been enacted or substantively enacted by the reporting date.

-2.9 Tangible fixed assets
+2.10 Tangible fixed assets

-Tangible fixed assets under the cost model, other than investment properties, are stated at historical cost less accumulated depreciation and any accumulated impairment losses.
+Tangible fixed assets under the cost model are stated at historical cost less accumulated depreciation and any accumulated impairment losses.
 Historical cost includes expenditure that is directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.

-2.9 Tangible fixed assets (continued)
+2.10 Tangible fixed assets (continued)